 The more we give the happier we feel.
 People volunteer for a variety of reasons – meet new people, contribute expertise, or simply give back to their community.
 Whatever the reason, we can agree that volunteers are important and highly valued for the work that they do.

 Volunteerism is an intrinsic value that cannot be measured by money or hours, but instead through dedication and gratitude.
-The scope and diversity is broad and not all are glamorous such as planning large charity events or fundraisers.
-Volunteering can take shape in wiping down tables and commonly used surfaces at polling stations in the wake of COVID-19 or preforming a song or other musical aspect for residents of a nursing home.
+The scope and diversity are broad and not all are glamorous such as planning large charity events or fundraisers.
+Volunteering can take shape in serving meals at a food kitchen, knitting blankets for the homeless, or preforming a song or other musical aspect for residents of a nursing home.
 Whatever the task, volunteering is crucial in spreading gratitude and helping things run smoothly.

 The number of volunteers in the United States is estimated to be 63 million strong and the current estimated national value of each volunteer hour is $27.20.
 This estimate is by no means thorough enough to describe the work that volunteers do, but it does help to acknowledge the millions of volunteers who dedicate their time, energy, and talents to make a difference.
 This number serves as an important reminder that volunteering may be priceless, but it is not free.